RobertPeip/PSX/README.md

 - DMATimingToDevice: testing DMA to SPU performance and delays.
 TODO: should be renamed or contain more devices
 - DMAOTCData: check data integrity and speed or different OTC DMA sizes

+Pipeline:
+- PipelineInternelRegs: testing write pipelining and write queue using writes and (stalling) reads to Timer registers

 -------------
 Original readme from Krom